Who Am I?

 I was raised as a member of the Church of Jesus Christ of Latter-day Saints (Yes, the “Mormons”), and served as a missionary speaking Vietnamese in Tacoma, Washington from March 1997 through March 1999.
-However, today I find myself in a transient spiritual state where I no longer call myself a Mormon.
+However, I left the church (and all religion) a number of years ago.
 Change in this regard is pretty hard.

 I have a lovable but pretty dumb dog named Ginger.

 I live in Idaho – I never thought I’d wind up here…